sokoloveugene/data-mapper/README.md

 */
 ```

-### Apply reusable schema for every element of array
+### Apply reusable schema for each element of array

 |          | `.map(schema)`                       |
 | -------- | ------------------------------------ |